The Future For Skiing and Snowboarding

 THE NEW APRÈS

-Ski destinations had to adapt to the new après as in après Covid to attract not only the clients back but also those who've never skied before.
-First, they have had to go with easier cancellation policies such as Winter Park’s Carefree Cancellations, because the pandemic left many struggling for refunds.
+The global ski destinations set to survive are those which have adapted to the new après as in après Covid to attract not only the clients back but also those who've never skied before.
+Significantly, they have had to go with easier cancellation policies such as Winter Park’s Carefree Cancellations, because the pandemic left many struggling for refunds.
 This has led to comprehensive insurance as the norm for visitors who don't want to be stung with the costs if their holiday is prevented for some reason, pandemic or otherwise.

 Leave work early on Friday and head for the mountains